aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-serving.md

 The compiled model is staged in Inferentia DRAM by the server to prepare for inference.

+## Generate inference requests to the model server
-Now, user can run inferences via GRPC from the following client code:
+Now run inferences via GRPC as shown in the following sample client code:

 ```python
 import numpy as np